Gaussian approximation for sums of region-stabilizing scores: Number of minimal points in the hypercube

-Clearly, $R_s$ is monotonically decreasing in the second argument.
-With $\xi_s$ as defined at \eqref{eq:xi}, it is easy to see that (A1) is satisfied.
-Furthermore, (A2) holds trivially with $M_{s,p}\equiv 1$ for all $p \in (0,1]$ and $s \ge 1$, since $\xi_s$ is an indicator function.
+which is also a measurable function of $(z,x_1, x_2)\in \XX^3$, confirming \eqref{eq:2}.
+Clearly, $R_s$ is monotonically decreasing in its second argument.
+It is straightforward to check (A1.3).
+Finally, with $\xi_s$ as defined at \eqref{eq:xi}, it is easy to see that (A1.4) is satisfied.
+Furthermore, condition (A2) holds trivially with $M_s\equiv 1$ for all $p \in (0,1]$ and $s \ge 1$, since $\xi_s$ is an indicator function.
 For definiteness, take $p=1$.